Barb and Dave's Family Website |

 The big stop was in Killarney, where we will spend the night.
 The high point in town seemed to be St. Mary’s Cathedral, which is the second tallest in the country.
 Please note that the photo is NOT St. Mary's.
 This was just a random church in Killarney.

 The main house is Muckross House, a Victorian mansion, and is under restoration.
 So our view was distant.
 The terminus of the ride was Ross Castle, a ruin, of which I think we will see more tomorrow.
 Like most of the ruins, it was done in by Cromwell’s forces.
 Mr. Cromwell is not well liked in these parts.
-In the background is the highest point in Ireland, Mt.
-Carrauntoohil, which tops out at 3500 feet give or take a few.
-The skies are blue, and the temperatures in the mid 60’s so things are pretty nice at the moment.

 We are at the Malton Hotel, where we crashed for a bit.